 - A non-bureaucratic, non-institutional environment to allow for nimbleness and succinct processing in order to avoid delays and long wait times.

-“Skilled nursing facility owners and operators will continue to face challenges in the future,” Davis asserts.
+“Skilled nursing facility owners and operators will continue to face challenges in the future,” Erkes asserts.
 “An experienced provider like Cambridge can help mitigate some of the financing-related challenges through competent problem-solving and the kind of knowledge and insight that comes with decades of being in practice and a proven track record of success in obtaining HUD 232 funding on behalf of its client.”

 Questions that skilled nursing facility owners should ask a potential HUD 232 loan provider: